 Actually, the export data file is automatically generated (updated) each time the contest standings change; pressing the “Refresh” button simply displays a message showing its location.

-The CLICS CCS specification actually defines two types of validators: input validators, which examine the judge’s input data to insure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team’s program for correctness.
+The CLICS CCS specification actually defines two types of validators: input validators, which examine the judge’s input data to ensure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team’s program for correctness.
 PC2 supports both types of validators.
 However, since output validators are much more common, the term “validator” by itself is generally interpreted as referring to output validators, and that is the how the stand-alone term is interpreted in PC2 documentation.
 This Appendix is about output validators; see the separate Appendix on Input Validators for further information on that type of validator.

+Starting with Version 9.9, PC2 supports two different kinds of output validators: those used to validate “standard” problems (where the team program completely finishes prior to invocation of the output validator), and those used to validate “interactive” problems.
+See Chapter 6 Section 6.3.1 – Defining Contest Problems for more details on interactive problems; see E.5.3 Using the CLICS Interactive Problem Interface further down in this Appendix for information on configuring interactive validators.

 See the section Assigning Auto Judging to Judge modules in the chapter on Interactive Contest Configuration for additional information on setting up automated judging.

+Output validators can also be configured using YAML files; see the chapter on Configuring the Contest Using Configuration Files; see also the PC2 Wiki page at https://github.com/pc2ccs/pc2v9/wiki/YAML-Contest-Configuration

 Here, “program” is used in the general sense; a user-supplied custom validator could be a user-written script, an executable file generated by externally compiling a program, an executable JAR file, an invocation of an interpreter, or a combination of these.
 The only requirements are that the validator be invokable via a command line and that the validator conforms to one of the supported PC2 “validator interface conventions” (see the following sections).